bagasadiwaskita/wc-22-analysis/README.md

 There are a lot of information in team squad's data, such as player's name, position he plays, age, etc. In this step, I will use team's *average of player's age, caps, goals, and goals per caps*.

 Table that contains squads details is *[2022_world_cup_squads.csv](https://github.com/bagasadiwaskita/wc-22-analysis/blob/4ed12b5e4bcb603c9e448a49eaf9221c535e38c0/World%20Cup%20Dataset%20(Original)/2022_world_cup_squads.csv)*.
 I rename the table into *wc22_squads.csv* to simplify the name.
-To get the data I needed, I have to create SQL query that:

-1. create new column in the table named *GoalsPerCaps* that counts every player's goals per caps,
-2. show the table of all participated teams with their values of average of age, caps, goals, and goals per caps.
+To get the data I needed, I have to create SQL query that show the table of all participated teams with their values of average of age, caps, goals, and goals per caps.
 ```
--- Create new column named 'GoalsPerCaps'
-ALTER TABLE wc22_squads ADD COLUMN GoalsPerCaps FLOAT;

--- Update the value of 'GoalsPerCaps' column
--- Use IFNULL and NULLIF func. to avoid divide by zero error
-UPDATE wc22_squads SET GoalsPerCaps=IFNULL(Goals/NULLIF(Caps,0),0);

--- Show the table of teams with their squads info average
 -- I will use round 4 decimal
 SELECT DISTINCT Team,
        ROUND(AVG(Age),4) AS Avg_Age,
        ROUND(AVG(Caps),4) AS Avg_Caps,
        ROUND(AVG(Goals),4) AS Avg_Goals,
-       ROUND(AVG(GoalsPerCaps),4) AS Avg_GoalsPerCaps
+       ROUND((AVG(Goals) / AVG(Caps)),4) AS Avg_GoalsPerCaps
 FROM wc22_squads GROUP BY Team;
 ```
-The result of this step is *[wc22_squads.csv](https://github.com/bagasadiwaskita/wc-22-analysis/blob/ffdc2b1032c40c2deb6c66c9c13b6ec0f2418ee0/Pre-processing/wc22_squads.csv)*.
+The result of this step is *[wc22_squads.csv](https://github.com/bagasadiwaskita/wc-22-analysis/blob/f97a4c10ddf353d8b5204dfcc2502a8ba505d369/Pre-processing/wc22_squads.csv)*.

 ### 3. Recent International Matches Results